If Someone Falls on your Property, are you Liable?

 Negligence and Liability

 The fact that someone has fallen at your property does not automatically make you responsible for the injury.
 Nor does it mean you must compensate the person who has fallen.
-Whether or not you have to compensate them for their injuries depends on a number of factors, according to injury law.
+Whether or not you have to compensate them for their injuries depends on a number of factors, according to Ohio's slip and fall laws.
 First and foremost, there has to have been a reason for them to be at your property.
 If you did not invite the person to your property or there was no reason for you to have known or expected that someone would be at your property, injury law states that you then do not have to compensate them for their injury.
 However, you should consider contacting a law firm regardless if this occurs, to make sure that you aren't going to have to compensate the injured party.

 You are therefore not going to have to compensate someone who was illegally on your property for any injuries or damages they may have suffered while on your property.
 Generally, if the person fell at your house, then you need to have asked them to come to your property for some reason.
 If you run a business and the person fell at that property, then you need to have expected people to be at the property at that time.
 Injury law does not require you to compensate a trespasser who has been in an accident at your property.